denvysotskyi/portfolio-site-server/README.md

 ### Description of application

 This app - server for my portfolio site.
-It made on NestJS.
+It made on Nest.

 ### Stay in touch